Wall Street says ready if Joaquin hits New York

 Nasdaq said it was watching the situation.

-Banks such as Citigroup, JPMorgan Chase and Wells Fargo said they had robust business continuity plans in place.
+Banks such as Citigroup (C.N), JPMorgan Chase (JPM.N) and Wells Fargo (WFC.N) said they had robust business continuity plans in place.

 The New York branch of the Federal Reserve declined to comment on its preparations.
 The New York Fed, the U.S. central bank’s main conduit to Wall Street, has a Chicago back-up facility that is permanently staffed.